 MI-Fi Hubs are relatively new, and allow you to connect any Wi-Fi device to the 3G/4G network,and also to share the connection.

 One side of the hub connects to the 3G/4G network, and the other side to Wi-Fi equipped devices.

-If you are purchasing a dongle to use overseas then you should be aware that North America and the Caribbean use a different mobile standard, and so the dongle must support the network technology used in that country.
+If you are purchasing a mobile dongle to use overseas then you should be aware that North America and the Caribbean use a different mobile standard, and so the dongle must support the network technology used in that country.

-If you travel to a particular country on a regular basis then it might be cheaper and easier to purchase dongle/or SIM and data plan there.
+If you travel to a particular country on a regular basis then it might be cheaper and easier to purchase the dongle/or SIM and data plan there.

 Also check on the charges, as they tend to be higher than when used in your own country.

 There are two main alternatives to purchasing a pay as you go mobile package.

 - Use Public Wi-Fi